SolusiDataPintar/smartshield_docs/listener_api.md

               example: "2021-11-01T14:48:00.000Z"
               format: RFC3339(YYYY-MM-dd’T’HH:mm:ss.sss’Z’)
               descrption: optional
         - name: meta
           type: JSON
           nullable: false
           values:
             - name: page
               type: JSON
               nullable: false
               values:
                 - name: cursor
                   type: any
-                      nullable: false
+                  nullable: true
                   description: the value of cursor that will be used to fetch the next or previous page, usually it will be recordId
     - code: 400
       type: JSON
       data: